great-expectations/great_expectations/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_metricsstore.md

 Saving <TechnicalTag tag="metric" text="Metrics" /> during <TechnicalTag tag="validation" text="Validation" /> makes it easy to construct a new data series based on observed dataset characteristics computed by Great Expectations.
 That data series can serve as the source for a dashboard or overall data quality metrics, for example.

-Storing metrics is still a **experimental** feature of Great Expectations, and we expect configuration and capability to evolve rapidly.
+Storing metrics is still an **experimental** feature of Great Expectations, and we expect configuration and capability to evolve rapidly.

 ## Steps